corpbob/OpenShiftHowToGuides/exercises/05_using_jenkins_pipeline.md

 ## Register to Gogs

 First we need to register to Gogs as a developer.
+For uniformity, we use the following convention:

+*Important: Use the correct value of userX*

+username: userX
+email: userX@example.com
+password: userX

 ![Register To Gogs](images/register_to_gogs.png)